How to Calculate Linear Feet

 4 Bedrooms 23 linear ft.

-Note: U-Pack moving quotes include a linear footage estimate based on the home size you enter.
+Note: U-Pack moving quotes will include a linear footage estimate based on the home size you enter.

-If you have more questions or want to know more about moving with U-Pack, let us know — we’re happy to help.
+If you have questions about calculating linear feet or want to know more about moving with U-Pack, let us know — we’re here to help!
+If you haven’t already gotten a moving quote, request it online or call 844-362-5303844-594-3077 to speak to a moving consultant.
+Quotes are free, and so is booking a move!